Jewellery design? Here’s how with Marlous!

 - What has been so far your best day?

 Participating in Amsterdam Fashion week in the show of Franzel Amsterdam was cool and a great experience.
 My Jewels were presented on all the male and female models.
 And I have good days when my customers are happy in all kind of ways.
 For me it is most important that they are happy and wear MvdT with pride.
 So on daily base I feel happy. 😉

 - How is your day-to-day life regarding the job as a Jewellery Designer?

 Running the business from A to Z is not always about creativity.
 So a lot of answering emails, social media, making orders ready.

 - What is your work/life balance?

 The first 2 years it was really difficult.
-What most entrepreneurs experience is that you work your ass off to get there.
+What most entrepreneurs experience is that you work your butt off to get there.
 Every opportunity you go for.
 In the end this is really exhausting.
-Nowadays I really follow my strategy and focus on what I want to grow.
-Besides that I learned to keep my balance better.
+Nowadays I really follow my strategy and focus on what side of the company needs growth.
+Besides that I learned to keep my balance.
 I give myself time off.
-Go into nature to calm down.
+Nature calms me down.
 I live close to the beach.
-Make sure I eat good and make time for that – this is a mature thing you forget to eat.
-Since January I start to do yoga, I do Yin or Yin Yang classes.
-I find my rest there, as I am forced to calm down in each practice.
+Make sure I eat healthy and take time for that.
+Since January I started yoga, I do Yin or Yin Yang classes.
+I find my peace there, as I am forced to calm down in each practice.
 Your pose doesn’t need to be perfect and don’t need to force anything.
 This is the opposite of the daily life routine growing a business.
-Running a business is 24 hours in your head and most of the time; “How can I do things better”.
+Running a business is in your head 24/7 and most of the time I wonder “How can I do things better”.
 The business in general is going so fast, so you need to keep up track not get behind.

 - Would you say you have to become self-employed to work as a Jewellery Designer?

-No, not necessary.
-You can work for a brand, but find a brand what is close to your identity of designing.
+No, not necessarily.
+You can work for a brand, but find a brand that’s close to your identity of designing.